drjkuo/JujiOA/README.md

 `npm start`

 ## Implementation
 Since [Twitter is running OAuth](https://dev.twitter.com/oauth/overview/introduction), a server is required to fetch tweets from Twitter.
 As for the server setup, I use node.js and express.js web framework.
 In order to deal with Twitter's Oauth and pull data from Twitter, [Twitter Libraries](https://dev.twitter.com/resources/twitter-libraries) can help a lot, and I go with [TwitterJSClient](https://github.com/BoyCook/TwitterJSClient) by @BoyCook.
-During my development, I use Gulp to automate and enhance my workflow.
-I also perform unit tests on the APIs of my server with Mocha and Chai.
-At last, I deploy the server to AWS EC2.
+During the development, I use Gulp to automate and enhance my workflow.
+I also perform unit tests on the APIs of the server with Mocha and Chai.
+At last, I deploy the application to AWS EC2.

 ## Architecture
 ### Representativeness: (1) the number of like